JaredMcB/DDRM/Journals/RJ_KSE_modred.md

 # Monday, December 28, 2020

 12:00 PM - The goal for today is to get my KSE solver working.
-I'll start by running the the oldest version that worked then move towards where I want it to go makeing sure there are no NaN's I will mostly just focus on the 2017 paper parameters.
+I'll start by running the the oldest version that worked then move towards where I want it to go making sure there are no NaN's.
+I will mostly just focus on the 2017 paper parameters.
 I will being testing them using the KSE script "Aliasing_KSE.jl".

 12:10 PM ran current `my_KSE_solver` from "Model_KSE.jl".
 ```julia